justbetter/magento2-sentry/README.md

 * `errorexception_reporting`: If the Exception being thrown is an instance of [ErrorException](https://www.php.net/manual/en/class.errorexception.php) send the error to sentry if it matches the error reporting.
 This uses the same syntax as [Error Reporting](https://www.php.net/manual/en/function.error-reporting.php) eg. `E_ERROR | E_WARNING` to only log Errors and Warnings.
 * `ignore_exceptions`: If the class being thrown matches any in this list do not send it to Sentry e.g. `[\Magento\Framework\Exception\NoSuchEntityException::class]`
 * `mage_mode_development`: If this option is set to true you will receive issues in Sentry even if you're Magento is running in develop mode.
 * `js_sdk_version`: if this option is set, it will load the explicit version of the javascript SDK of Sentry.
 * `tracing_enabled` if this option is set to true, tracing got enabled (bundle file got loaded automatically).
 Default: `false`
 * `tracing_sample_rate` if tracing is enabled, you should also set the sample rate.
 Default: `0.2`
 * `ignore_js_errors` array of javascript error messages, which should be not send to Sentry. (see also `ignoreErrors` in [Sentry documentation](https://docs.sentry.io/clients/javascript/config/))
+* `disable_default_integrations` provide a list of FQCN of default integrations, which you do not want to use.
+[List of default integrations](https://github.com/getsentry/sentry-php/tree/master/src/Integration).
+Default: `[]`

 ### Configuration for Adobe Cloud
 Since Adobe Cloud doesn't allow you to add manually add content to the `env.php` file, the configuration can be done using the "Variables" in Adobe Commerce using the following variables:

 * `CONFIG__SENTRY__ENVIRONMENT__ENABLED`: boolean